ReedBTC/Grassroots-Quarterly/README.md

 Unlike meeting others online, meeting in real life can come with real life risks that should not be underestimated or underappreciated.
 Unlike bitcoin, which is a non-physical asset that can be protected with nuclear grade security in the form of strong encryption, YOU _are_ a physical asset and you should always be aware of the risks that come with operating in the real world.

 Do not take this warning as a guarantee that if you start a bitcoin meetup that you will be attacked or physically assaulted in some way.
-Physical attacks in bitcoin are real, however, the vast majority of bitcoin physical attacks occur when people know that you will be carrying large quantities of money on your person and are generally occur when you are alone or isolated in some way.
+Physical attacks in bitcoin are real, however, the vast majority of bitcoin physical attacks occur when people know that you will be carrying large quantities of money on your person and generally occur when you are alone or isolated in some way.

 Here are some operational security good practices for bitcoin meetup organizers